 Another issue with the approach is that it tends to overestimate the test error for models fit on our entire dataset.
 More training data usually means better accuracy, but the validation set approach reserves a decent-sized chunk of data for validation and testing.

 We should come up with a way to use more of our data for training while also simultaneously evaluating the performance across all the variance in our data.
 And that’s a resampling approach.
-Cross-validation (CV) works by splitting the data into n folds of equal size.
-Then the model building and error estimation process is repeated n times.

-CV with hold-out set
+1. CV with hold-out set (k-fold CV)

 Each data point is used both to train and test model, but never at the same time.
 When data is limited, CV is preferred to the holdout set method.
 CV also gives estimates of variability of the prediction error which is a useful feature.

 Smaller the number of folds, more biased are the error estimates (conservative indicating higher error than there is, in reality).
 Hence, another factor to consider is computational time which increases with the number of folds and when it seems prudent to use a small number of folds.
-Choosing the fold size (or number of folds) may be a con of the CV approach, it nevertheless provides good error estimates with minimal assumptions.

-CV with validation set
+2. CV with validation set (Leave-one-out CV)

-📌 Bias-variance tradeoff
+🎯 Bias-variance tradeoff

-How do different values of n affect the quality of evaluation estimates?
+How do different values of ‘n’ affect the quality of evaluation estimates?

 The lines of best fit and estimated test Mean Squared Error (MSE) vary more for lower values of n than for higher values of n.
 This is a consequence of the bias-variance tradeoff.